Increasing and Decreasing Functions

 One-to-One

-Strictly Increasing (and Strictly Decreasing) functions have a special property called "injective" or "one-to-one" which simply means you never get the same "y" value twice.
+Strictly Increasing (and Strictly Decreasing) functions have a special property called "injective" or "one-to-one" which simply means we never get the same "y" value twice.

 Why is this useful?
 Because Injective Functions can be reversed!

-You can go from a "y" value back to an "x" value (which you couldn't do if there were more than one possible "x" value).
+We can go from a "y" value back to an "x" value (which we can't do when there is more than one possible "x" value).

 Read Injective, Surjective and Bijective to find out more.